 Intimation to selected candidates: 15 July 2020

-Selected candidates to communicate acceptance of offer by: 22nd July 2020
+Selected candidates to communicate acceptance of the offer by: 22nd July 2020

 Coursework commencement: late July/early August 2020